mozilla/www.ccadb.org/policy.md

 * Full name of the CA Owner that was audited;
 * Name and address of the audit firm or CAB;
 * Audit criteria (e.g., ETSI / WebTrust);
-* Proof of audit firm or CAB Accreditation URL (e.g., the auditor is listed in [CPA Canada's Licensed WebTrust practitioners web page](https://www.cpacanada.ca/en/business-and-accounting-resources/audit-and-assurance/overview-of-webtrust-services/licensed-webtrust-practitioners-international) or the CAB’s name and [Accreditation Attestation](https://european-accreditation.org/ea-%20members/directory-of-ea-members-and-mla-signatories/) are listed in the [ACAB'c CAB-member List](https://www.acab-c.com/members/));
+* URL evidencing the audit firm’s or CAB’s accreditation (e.g., the auditor is listed in [CPA Canada's Licensed WebTrust practitioners web page](https://www.cpacanada.ca/en/business-and-accounting-resources/audit-and-assurance/overview-of-webtrust-services/licensed-webtrust-practitioners-international) or the CAB’s name and [Accreditation Attestation](https://european-accreditation.org/ea-%20members/directory-of-ea-members-and-mla-signatories/) are listed in the [ACAB'c CAB-member List](https://www.acab-c.com/members/));
 * Name of Lead Auditor or Signing Partner (except where prohibited by law or other public policy, in which case, we ask that you not provide any personally identifiable information in the document);
 * For the audit team and the audit Quality Reviewer or QA Partner, qualification information such as:
     - Number of audit team members;